Architectural History MA

 Course info

-Architectural History MAThis programme explores what history can do for architecture.
+This programme explores what history can do for architecture.
 It examines architecture, not just as autonomous buildings, cities or designs, but through the society in which they are located and the ideas and debates they give rise to.
 Students work with some of the worlds most respected historians and theorists to examine architecture and cities from Early Modern to contemporary contexts.
-Rather than focusing on the work of individuals, stylistic classification or ...Read more
+Rather than focusing on the work of individuals, stylistic classification or normative categories, the ...Read more

 This programme explores what history can do for architecture.
 It examines architecture, not just as autonomous buildings, cities or designs, but through the society in which they are located and the ideas and debates they give rise to.
 Students work with some of the world's most respected historians and theorists to examine architecture and cities from Early Modern to contemporary contexts.
 Rather than focusing on the work of individuals, stylistic classification or normative categories, the programme locates architecture within social, ideological, creative, political and urban processes, exploring the boundaries of what constitute legitimate architectural objects and sites of study.
-Careers
+The programme is suitable for architects who are already qualified or in the process of qualification, and for graduates of other disciplines such as art history, the visual arts, history, journalism, geography or anthropology who wish to develop a specialist knowledge of architectural history or acquire a foundation for research in this field.

 Key stats